Magnetic Field Universality of the Kondo Effect Revealed by Thermocurrent Spectroscopy

-A key insight into the Kondo effect was the demonstration that physical properties of the spin-$1/2$ Kondo model, describing a localized spin-$1/2$ interacting with conduction electrons, could be described by universal scaling functions \cite{Anderson1970a,Wilson1975,Andrei1983}.
+A key feature of the Kondo effect is its universality \cite{Anderson1970a,Wilson1975,Andrei1983}.
 For example, the temperature dependence of the linear conductance $G(T)$ of a spin-$1/2$ quantum dot is described by a unique universal scaling function $G(T)/G(0)=g(T/T_{\rm K})$ of $T/T_{\rm K}$, where $T$ is the temperature and $T_{\rm K}$ is the Kondo scale, and is used as a hallmark for establishing a spin-$1/2$ Kondo effect in quantum dot systems \cite{Goldhaber-Gordon1998b}.
-The same holds for more exotic realizations of the Kondo effect \cite{Gonzalez-Buxton1998,Roch2009,Parks2010,Iftikhar2018}, with each realization having its own characteristic set of universal scaling functions.
-Thus, universality in Kondo systems aids both the interpretation of experimental data and also provides specific hallmarks for identifying the particular Kondo effect realized in a given experiment \cite{Roch2009,Costi2009,Parks2010}.
+The same holds for exotic realizations of the Kondo effect \cite{Gonzalez-Buxton1998,Roch2009,Parks2010,Iftikhar2018}, with each having its own characteristic set of universal scaling functions.
+Thus, universality in Kondo systems provides hallmarks for identifying the particular Kondo effect in a given experiment \cite{Roch2009,Costi2009,Parks2010}.

-In this Letter, we address another aspect of universality of Kondo-correlated quantum dots, namely the universal magnetic field scaling in the low-temperature ($T\ll T_{\rm K}$) Fermi-liquid regime of quantum dots.
-While our interest here is in the thermocurrent, we first specify what we mean by low temperature magnetic field scaling in the context of the more widely familiar differential conductance $G(T,V_{\rm sd})=\textrm{d}I/\textrm{d}V_{\rm sd}$ (derivative of the electrical current with respect to source drain voltage).
-Specifically, for the asymmetrically coupled molecular quantum dot device investigated in this Letter [Fig.~\ref{fig:fig1}(b)], described within the Anderson impurity model [Fig.~\ref{fig:fig1}(c)], $G(T\ll T_{\rm K},V_{\rm sd}\ll T_{\rm K})$ is given, for {\it arbitrary} magnetic fields $B$, within higher-order Fermi liquid-theory \cite{Oguri2018b,Oguri2018a,Filippone2018} as,
+In this Letter, we address another aspect of universality of Kondo-correlated quantum dots, namely the universal magnetic-field scaling in the low-temperature ($T\ll T_{\rm K}$) Fermi-liquid regime of quantum dots.
+While our interest is in the thermocurrent, we first specify what we mean by low-temperature magnetic field scaling in the context of the more familiar differential conductance $G(T,V_{\rm sd})=\textrm{d}I/\textrm{d}V_{\rm sd}$ (derivative of the electrical current with respect to source-drain voltage).
+Specifically, for the asymmetrically coupled quantum dot device investigated in this Letter [Fig.~\ref{fig:fig1}(b)], described within the Anderson impurity model [Fig.~\ref{fig:fig1}(c)], $G(T\ll T_{\rm K},V_{\rm sd}\ll T_{\rm K})$ is given, for {\it arbitrary} magnetic fields $B$, within higher-order Fermi liquid theory \cite{Oguri2018b,Oguri2018a,Filippone2018} as